Coloured Pencil Comparisons

 All coloured pencils are either wax based or oil based (there is also water based for watercolour pencils but these are not included in this article) All wax and oil based pencils are made up of different formulas using pigments and binding agents which creates the variation in colour, capabilities, hardness and softness.

 The 'tests' shown on this page pick out the six most important factors that a pencil range can offer me in my own work and they need to be able to:

 The comparison charts shown below were created on a Mid grey paper called 'Ursus' , and this exercise was purposely done on a 220gsm weight.
-I prefer to work on a 300gsm but the results actually allow me to show you the difference between this and a heavier weight 300gsm.
-The results can be found at the bottom of this page)
+I usually work on a 300gsm but the results allow me to show you the difference between this and a heavier weight 300gsm.
+The results can be found at the bottom of this page.

 Results of the 6 tests